 If reset functionality is not available, has been disabled, or is not supported by the controller, the controller must execute the following sequence to terminate XIP in the memory device.
 In quad I/O protocol, drive DQ0 = 1 with S# held LOW for seven clock cycles; S# must driven HIGH before the eighth clock cycle.
-In dual I/O protocol, drive DQ0 = 1 with S# held LOW for 13 clock cycles; S# must driven HIGH before the four-teenth clock cycle.
+In dual I/O protocol, drive DQ0 = 1 with S# held LOW for 13 clock cycles; S# must driven HIGH before the fourteenth clock cycle.
 If the device is in extended protocol, drive DQ0 = 1 with S# held LOW for 25 clock cycles; S# must driven HIGH before the twenty-sixth clock cycle.

 These sequences cause the controller to set the XIP confirmation bit to 1, thereby terminating XIP.
 However, it does not reset the device or interrupt PROGRAM/ERASE operations that may be in progress.
-After terminating XIP, the controller must execute RESET ENABLE and RESET MEMORY to implement a software reset and reset the device.

-Power Up and Power Down
+Power-Up and Power-Down

-Power Up and Power Down Requirements
+Power-Up and Power-Down Requirements

-At power-up and power-down, the device must not be selected; that is, S# must follow the voltage applied on V{CC} until V{CC} reaches the correct values: $V{CC,min}$ at power-up and V{SS} at power-down.
+At power-up and power-down, the device must not be selected; that is, S# must follow the voltage applied on $V{CC}$ until $V{CC}$ reaches the correct values: $V{CC,min}$ at power-up and $V{SS}$ at power-down.

 To avoid data corruption and inadvertent WRITE operations during power-up, a power-on reset circuit is included.
-The logic inside the device is held to RESET while V{CC} is less than the power-on reset threshold voltage shown here; all operations are disabled, and the device does not respond to any instruction.
+The logic inside the device is held to RESET while $V{CC}$ is less than the power-on reset threshold voltage shown here; all operations are disabled, and the device does not respond to any instruction.
 During a standard power-up phase, the device ignores all commands except READ STATUS REGISTER and READ FLAG STATUS REGISTER.
 These operations can be used to check the memory internal state.
 After power-up, the device is in standby power mode; the write enable latch bit is reset; the write in progress bit is reset; and the lock registers are configured as: (write lock bit, lock down bit) = (0,0).

-Normal precautions must be taken for supply line decoupling to stabilize the V{CC} supply.
-Each device in a system should have the V{CC} line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
-At power-down, when V{CC} drops from the operating voltage to below the power-on-reset threshold voltage shown here, all operations are disabled and the device does not respond to any command.
+Normal precautions must be taken for supply line decoupling to stabilize the $V{CC}$ supply.
+Each device in a system should have the $V{CC}$ line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
+At power-down, when $V{CC}$ drops from the operating voltage to below the power-on-reset threshold voltage shown here, all operations are disabled and the device does not respond to any command.